-The performance of an RF mixer can be a pivotal element in the overall operation of an RF circuit or system and selection of the correct mixer is key to the design.
+The performance of an RF mixer can be a pivotal element in the overall operation of an RF circuit design or system: selection of the correct mixer is key to the design.

-Selecting the right RF mixer module is a key stage in the overall design.
+Selecting the right RF mixer is a key stage in the overall RF circuit design.
 With many hundreds or thousands to choose from, and from a variety of manufacturers an ordered selection process is essential.

 - RF: This is the input used for the signal whose frequency is to be changed.
 It is typically a low level signal.

 - LO: This is the local oscillator signal and is at the specified level, higher than that of the RF input.